nmaupu/mqtt-trace/README.md

 ## Compatibility

 While designed for Xiaomi LYSD03MMC sensors, this tool works with any MQTT device that publishes JSON payloads.
-The payload filtering will extract `rssi` and `name` fields if they exist in the message, otherwise the payload will be empty.
+The payload filtering will extract `rssi` and `name` fields if they exist in the message.
+If a field is not present, it will simply be omitted from the output line.

 ## License